dudi938/TFS_Custom_Severity_Control/README.md

 1. Run `npm install` to install required local dependencies.
 2. Run `npm install -g grunt` to install a global copy of grunt (unless it's already installed).
-3. configure the category by :
-    for tfs 2017 "Plan and track"
-    from tfs 2019 "Azure Boards"
+3. configure the category value in the vss-extension.json file by : for tfs 2017 "Plan and track" from tfs 2019 "Azure Boards"
 4. Run `grunt package-dev`.